MARKET TRENDS

 For some, the financing of a custom home may come down to simply cutting a check.
 If you are paying cash for your custom home, feel free to skip to the next phase: Finding land for your custom home.

-For the rest of us, building a custom home will involve working with a lender.
+For everyone else, building a custom home will involve working with a lender.

 So before you start creating architectural drawings and making offers on land, contact a local lender to review your financial situation and explore loan products for building a custom home.